A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Data Collection

 \subsection{Data Collection}

-\parhead{On-chain Data.~} To build the on-chain dataset, we deploy the Ethereum execution client Erigon~\cite{erigon} and the consensus client Lighthouse~\cite{lighthouse}.
-We collect on-chain data covering the period from December 1, 2023 to August 31, 2024.
+\parhead{On-chain Data.~} To build an on-chain dataset, we deploy the Ethereum execution client Erigon~\cite{erigon} and the consensus client Lighthouse~\cite{lighthouse}.
 The on-chain dataset contains 1{,}967{,}415 blocks, 319{,}529{,}950 transactions and receipts.
-The dataset also includes the hash address of each blob in 1{,}336{,}822 type-3 transactions.
+The dataset also includes the \texttt{hash} address of each blob in 1{,}336{,}822 type-3 transactions.

-\parhead{Public Mempool Data.~} We next acquire the public mempool archive data from Flashbots Mempool Dumpster~\cite{flashbots-mempool}, which is updated every day.
-The mempool data provides the transaction inclusion delay and the information such as the type and size of a transaction~\cite{chris2023mempoool}.
-Note that the transaction inclusion delay is calculated from the time interval between the first time the transaction is detected and the time when it is included in a block.
+\parhead{Public Mempool Data.~} We next acquire the public mempool archive data covering the same period from Flashbots Mempool Dumpster~\cite{flashbots-mempool}, which is updated every day.
+The mempool data provides the transaction \texttt{inclusion delay} and the information such as the \texttt{type} and \texttt{size} of a transaction~\cite{chris2023mempoool}.
+The transaction \texttt{inclusion delay} is calculated from the time interval between the first time the transaction is detected and the time when it is included in a block.
 The public mempool data range from the same period of on-chain dataset and have 318{,}175{,}240 public transactions.